ilyes4j/material-design-lite-gwt/README.md

 ```

 # Documentation
-* In the  [showcase](http://ilyes4j.github.io/material-design-lite-gwt/components/components.html) there is a series of code snippets demonstrating on how the component can be used.
+* In the  [showcase](http://ilyes4j.github.io/material-design-lite-gwt/components/components.html) there is a series of code snippets demonstrating on how the components might be used.
 * The [Javadoc](http://ilyes4j.github.io/material-design-lite-gwt/apidocs/) for the library is also available.

 ## License